emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Most of the troubles encountered during the analysis, management, and release of data can be avoided by having a clear roadmap of what to expect *before* the data acquisition starts.
 How will the raw data be presented?
 In what format should they be for analysis?
+Does the study involves simulations, and what is the model output?
 Is there a community standard on the format for release?
-This can range from simple cases (sequencing data in the fasta format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each outputing to
+This can range from simple cases (sequencing data in the fasta format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each with its own output format.
+Knowing the state in which the data needs to be at each step can help (i) create converters from these data, (ii) orient technological choices about how and where these data should be stored, and (ii) rationalizes the analysis pipeline, and make it more amenable to re-use.

+Another side of preparedness is the ability to estimate the volume needed to store these data at each step.
+The strategy to apply is not the same when the total amount of data is in the order of a few Mb, than when it reaches the Gb or Tb sizes.
+Although (and we do not condone this practice) lighter datasets can be managed without much of a data management plan, larger ones require careful planning and preparation.

 # Rule 2: Rule {Know your use case}